-If you have had some college-level work after high school graduation and are applying as a transfer student, you should:
+If you have had some college-level education after high school graduation and are applying as a transfer student, you should:

-- Apply online at www.admissions.msu.edu. - a.
-Complete the online application including your personal statement.
+- Apply online at https://admissions.msu.edu/apply/transfer/default.aspx. - a.
+Complete the online application including your essay.
 The application fee is required at the time you submit the online application.
 Payment must be made using Visa, MasterCard, Discover, or American Express, or by using an online check.
 Refer to Costs in the General Information, Policies, Procedures and Regulations section of this catalog.
 Application fee waivers are available online for eligible students.
 International applicants are not eligible for application fee waivers.